mattstyles/svg-icon/README.md

 });
 ```

 Specify a path to load icons from.
-All `data-src` attributes will now to relative to this `basePath`.
+All `data-src` attributes will now be relative to this `basePath`.
 SVGIcon is smart enough to normalize paths so don’t worry about including or omitting the trailing slash.

 ## Examples